Using the Sigrid CI client scripts

 for NPM libraries, build output (e.g./target/

-for Maven builds), and generated code. - The
+for Maven builds), and generated code. - See the section below for more details and its limitations.

 - Folders should always be surrounded by ‘/’ characters